bronkula/drawtoolsjs/README.md

 Created by Hamilton Cline

-[Draw.js](#user-content-draw-tools) is a canvas library for javascript.
+[Draw.js](#user-content-draw-tools-js) is a canvas library for javascript.
 It mostly abstracts the basic canvas functionality into something easier to use.
-However it adds some standardization for path drawing, as well as event handling.
+It also abstracts drawing paths into something that can be handled separately from filling and stroking in order to greatly enhance performance when drawing layers in certain instances.
+It also includes the maths.js and event.js libraries.

 Dependencies - **jQuery** - For event detection

-[Color.js](#user-content-color-tools) is a color handling library for javascript.
+[Color.js](#user-content-color-tools-js) is a color handling library for javascript.
 It easily converts between Hex colors, RGB colors, HSL colors, and even CMYK colors.
 It outputs easy strings for css and presentation.

+[Event.js](#user-content-event-tools-js) is an event handling library for javascript.
+It uses jQuery in order to simplify turning any touch, click, or pen input into a return or even just a simple xy coordinate return.

+Dependencies - **jQuery**

+[Maths.js](#user-content-maths-tools-js) is a maths library for javascript.
+It has the basic concept math for geometry, trigonometry, and calculus to give the user a more easy to use, and possibly understand set of tools for positional math in games and art projects.

 ## Draw Tools JS